 Duplicates or non-record convenience copies should be destroyed when they cease to be useful and should never be kept longer than the official record copy.

 Transitory records (records of temporary usefulness) can be destroyed once they have served their purpose.
 Eamples include: routine messages; telephone messages; internal meeting notices; routing slips, etc.

 Questions About UTSA Records Management

-UTSA faculty, staff and students with questions about University records retention and destruction should direct them to the University's Records Retention Officer, John P. Danner, in the UTSA Public Information Office.
+UTSA faculty, staff and students with questions about University records retention and destruction should direct them to the University's Records Retention Officer, John P. Danner, in the UTSA Office of Legal Affairs.

 Records stored in electronic format generally follow the same retention and destruction periods as hard copies.
 Ensure that you are managing electronic records as you would hard copies by referring to the Records Retention Schedule for each category of document.
 For questions about electronic storage logistics and capacity contact Lance Pritchard in the UTSA Office of Information Technology.